How Does the Treatment Process Work?

 Admissions and Intake

 The admission and intake processes are the initial steps patients take after speaking with staff to discover treatment needs.
 During initial admissions conversations, staff members ask the patient what symptoms they are experiencing, what substances they are using, and other questions for understanding.
+The patient will generally have a thorough substance abuse evaluation and bio-psycho-social assessment completed by a clinician or therapist.
 This will help staff determine if their facility is a good match for what the patient needs.
 The admissions process often largely depends on the patient and their willingness to accept treatment.
 Some rehabs have the ability to admit patients the day of initial contact if the patient is sufficiently motivated.

 Finances for treatment plans and rehab are discussed with patients, including what insurance or flexible payment plans are available.
 Insurance, credit cards, check, cash, and cashier’s checks are examples of payment options.

-The detox, or detoxification, process is customized based on the patient’s initial admission findings.
+The detox, or detoxification, process is customized based on the patient’s initial admission findings, including the results of the substance abuse evaluation and thorough bio-psycho-social assessment.
+Nurses also complete a nursing assessment to determine medical needs.
 The detox process helps patients get through withdrawal comfortably and safely, maximizing their chances at a successful recovery.

 Patients are prescribed the medications best suited to their healing needs.
 Medically-supervised detox is a highly effective part of the treatment process for patients and is often combined with other therapy methods.
-Detox flushes substances from the body to restore the patient to optimal health and enable them to start treatment with a “clean slate.”
+Detox flushes substances from the body to restore the patient to optimal health and enable them to start treatment in a healthier mental and physical state.

 Due to painful side effects and dangerous complications that occur during withdrawal (including death), performing detox without medical supervision is not advised.

-Common symptoms of withdrawal that appear during detox include:
+Common and/or severe symptoms of withdrawal that appear during detox include:

 - Intense cravings